Resources

 Next Step

-Use the documents to pick your next proof surface.
+Use the documents to pick your next layer of detail.

 If you understand the thesis and want to inspect the runtime contract, go to architecture.
 If you want to see how the system is packaged and bought, go to pricing.
 If you already know the fit, start in Workshop.